 As a climbing objective Aconcagua offers a rich variety of interesting routes of all the technical levels.
 The Normal (or NW) Route is physically very demanding, but not really technical.

 Our expedition starts in the town of Mendoza.
-On arrival we go right away to Penitentes (a small village next to Puente del Inca) and on the next day the climb starts (by NR).
+On arrival we have an overnight stay in Diplomatic hotel to obtain climbing permits.
+On day two we drive to Penitentes (a small village next to Puente del Inca) and on the next day the climb starts (by NR).
 We stay two nights in Confluenca Base Camp (3300m) and, for better acclimatization, two nights in Plaza de Mulas Base Camp (4350m).
 After that with the help of experienced guides and porters we begin to establish high camps: Canada (4900m), Nido de Condores (5500m) and Berlin (5900m).
 On the 12th day we make a bid for the summit.
 And of course we have a reserve day to make up for bad weather.
 The expedition ends in Mendoza, where we stay for one night before saying a hearty thankful good-bye to these places.

 7 Summits Club on Aconcagua.
 2004.